AlienVault OTX

 Get URL Information

-Retrieves information of the specified URL(s).
+Retrieves information on the specified URLs.

 Input